baohaojun/system-config/README.markdown

 * misc
   * (twittering-erase-all): New func, binded to "C-c C-w".
   * (twittering-mode-setup): Short mode-name to just "twittering"
+  * Use defcustom to separate user customizable variables and internal variables.

  Twittering-mode: a Twitter client for Emacs
 =============================================